 My idealistic, breeze in the tree tops, waves on sand, prince-turned-social-outcast dreamer.

-My ridiculous, quirky, selfish, sociable idiot who draws on the walls and has no consideration whatsoever for emotionally charged moments.
+My ridiculous, rebellious, selfish, sociable idiot who draws on the walls and has no regard whatsoever for emotionally charged moments.

 Yet there was something not quite right about him.
 Liriel had the feeling that if she were to go beyond the laughter and the joy and the sunshine, if she were to truly immerse herself in those airy deeps, she would find only emptiness and a dusty skull.